Devaraj974/FormPilot/README.md

-# AI Resume Form Filler
+# AI Resume Form Filler Agent

 This app extracts information from your resume PDF and automatically fills job application forms using AI and browser automation.